ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json.md

 -------------------

 Under the hood Ninja uses Jackson (http://jackson.codehaus.org/).
-Jackson is one of the most widely used Json serializers of the Java econsystem.
+Jackson is one of the most widely used Json serializers of the Java ecosystem.

 If you want to customize the way Jackson works you can do so by injecting ObjectMapper into a startup action and modifying it.